Understanding Google Analytics 4 Reporting

 Our digital marketing experts at Blue Compass have spent time learning about GA4 and monitoring any changes and updates that have taken place over the course of the year thus far.
 We want to help you feel prepared for the official transition to GA4 in July of next year by sharing our expert insights and tips for using and understanding GA4 reports.

-What Are Standard Reports in Google Analytics 4?
+What Are Standard Reports In Google Analytics 4?

 Standard GA4 reports are the pre-built reports that live within the left-hand navigation.
 These reports deliver data in summary cards that are visually appealing and can be used to discover user trends or discrepancies quickly.
 While both UA and GA4 provide easily digestible data, GA4 reporting has a much cleaner look, default report customizations and a better custom report visualization builder.
 Standard GA4 reports can be used as a basis for creating custom reports that instead use the GA4 dimensions and metrics you choose.